ianyfan/alevel/electronics/exposition.md

-2 The number of data lines is equal to the word length 3 The number of different locations in the memory module is equal to 2 to the power of the number of address lines 4 The lines are normally high, and must be taken low to perform their function 5 Writing: place location address on address bus -> place data on data bus -> pull chip-enable low -> pulse write-enable low
+2 The number of data lines is equal to the word length 3 The number of different locations in the memory module is equal to 2 to the power of the number of address lines 4 The lines are normally high, and must be taken low to perform their function 5 Writing:
+\
+\ 1. place location address on address bus
+\ 2. place data on data bus
+\ 3. pull chip-enable low
+\ 4. pulse write-enable low
+\
+\ Reading:
+\
-\ Reading: place location address on address bus -> wait for location to be accessed -> pull chip-enable low -> pulse read-enable low
+\ 1. place location address on address bus
+\ 2. wait for location to be accessed
+\ 3. pull chip-enable low
+\ 4. pulse read-enable low

 4.2.2
 1 Non-volatile memory retains the data stored upon power loss, whereas volatile memory does not 2 ![](/alevel/img/volatile_memory_cell.svg)
-\ The tristate allows the input and output to be on the same line 3 ![](/alevel/img/non_volatile_memory_cell.svg)
+\ The tristate allows the cell to be bidirectional, so the input and output are on the same line 3 ![](/alevel/img/non_volatile_memory_cell.svg)
 \ The capacitor retains data since a MOSFET gate draws no current, so the capacitor does not discharge
 \ When the data is read, if the capacitor is charged, the lower MOSFET has low impedance, so current flows through the resistor and the output line goes low